arkency/posts/posts/2017-06-02-testing-cookies-in-rails.md

-Firstly I thought about [controller tests](https://relishapp.com/rspec/rspec-rails/v/3-6/docs/controller-specs), but you can use only one controller in one test (at least without strong hacks) and in this case it was important to check values of cookies after requests sent into few different controllers.
-You can now think, that controller tests are "good enough" for you, if you don't need to reach to different controllers.
-Not quite, unfortunately.
+Firstly I thought about [controller tests](https://relishapp.com/rspec/rspec-rails/v/3-6/docs/controller-specs), but you can use only one controller in one test (at least without strong hacks) and in this case it was important to check values of cookies after requests sent into few different controllers. **You can now think, that controller tests are "good enough" for you, if you don't need to reach to different controllers.
+Not quite, unfortunately**.
 Let's consider following code:

 ```